Samsung Galaxy Note20 and Note20 Ultra: Best launch deals, pricing, trade-in values, and availability

 Samsung

-Samsung will have pre-orders live on August 6.
-The retail pricing, which we expect all carriers and retailers to follow for the pre-order period, is $999.99 for the Galaxy Note20 and $1,299.99 for the Note20 Ultra.
+Samsung has the unlocked Note20 and Note20 Ultra ready to ship (in at least some colors).
+The retail pricing, which we expect all carriers and retailers to follow for now, is $999.99 for the Galaxy Note20 and $1,299.99 for the Note20 Ultra.
 Samsung offers payment plans split up over 36 months.
 That should work out to around $27.78 monthly for the Note20 and $36.12 per month for the Note20 Ultra.
-To get the Samsung bonuses, you have to place your order before general availability on August 21.

 - Trade-in values as high as $650 for all phones from the Galaxy S20 and Note10 families, as well as the iPhone 11 Pro and Pro Max.
 Older iPhones and Samsung devices go down from there, but you can still get good value from older phones—Samsung will give you $400 for a Galaxy S9, for example.
 Google phones max out at $400 for Pixel 3 and Pixel 4 families.
 A 3a or 3a XL will get you $300.
 Again, that's pretty generous for a phone that barely cost more than that when it was new.